A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Introduction

 This article introduces a new structural cohesive element formulation specifically designed for the skin-stiffener debonding problem.
 First, the plate element from \cite{Aietal2025} is extended to 3D shell models by using the triangular membrane element with drilling DoFs developed by Bergan and Felippa \cite{BerganandFelippa1985}.
-This avoids membrane locking issues in case of in-plane bending of the stiffeners, while keeping the shell element simple, i.e., 3-node triangular element with DoFs commonly used to set boundary conditions in structural analysis \cite{Felippa2003,Boutagouga2021}.
-Then, the novel structural CE, namely the shell-to-shell cohesive line element, is proposed for the efficient modeling of skin-stiffener debonding in overmolded panels.
+This {ensures higher-order approximations for the in-plane displacements and avoids membrane locking issues in case of in-plane bending of the stiffeners, while preserving a simple shell formulation based on a 3-node triangular element with DoFs commonly used to impose boundary conditions in structural analysis} \cite{Felippa2003, Boutagouga2021}.
+Then, the novel structural {cohesive element}, namely the shell-to-shell cohesive line element, is proposed for the efficient modeling of skin-stiffener debonding in overmolded panels. { The main novelty is the proposed kinematics that allows to obtain the jump vector over the skin-stiffener interface from the higher-order shell mid-surface displacement fields evaluated at the element edges.
+The model is suitable for analyzing debonding in skin-stiffener structures with non-constant damage through the stiffener thickness.
+It is designed to capture the overall skin–stiffener debonding response when the panel failure is governed solely by interface damage.
+Further developments are required to account for intralaminar damage or plasticity.}

 The paper is outlined as follows.
-The governing equations and finite element approximations for the Kirchhoff–Love shell element are briefly reviewed in Section \ref{sec:K-L shell element}.
+The governing equations and finite element approximations for the shell element are briefly reviewed in Section \ref{sec:K-L shell element}.
 The proposed structural cohesive element is presented in Section \ref{sec:shell-to-shell CE}.
 Numerical results are presented in Section \ref{sec:results}.
 The model is first verified using mode I, mode II, and mixed-mode classical benchmarks.
 The performance of the proposed cohesive element is then demonstrated through comparisons with standard 3D cohesive elements in debonding problems.
 The debonding analysis of a complex stiffened panel is also presented for illustrative purposes.
 In Section \ref{sec:conclusions}, we draw the conclusions of this work.